ashishorkalra/automatic-goggles-public/README.md

 {
     "fields": [
         {
-            "field_name": "agent_name",
+            "field_name": "representative_name",
-            "field_value": "Sophie",
+            "field_value": "Marcus",
             "field_confidence": 0.95,
-            "field_reason": "Agent introduced herself as 'Sophie' at the beginning of the conversation" }
+            "field_reason": "Representative introduced himself as 'Marcus' at the beginning of the conversation" }
     ]
 }